erictheise/pymesomake/README.md

 ```
 python -m nltk.downloader punkt
 ```

 4. Download [this file, containing the text of Genesis](https://raw.githubusercontent.com/erictheise/pymesomake/master/data/genesis.txt).

-5. Run this command, making sure to provide the correct path to the downloaded Genesis text.
+5. Run this command, making sure to provide the correct path to wherever you've downloaded the Genesis text.

 ```
 python -m pymesomake --sourcefile=Downloads\genesis.txt --mesostring="these are the times that try men's souls"